elix22/Sokol.NET/docs/AAB_BUILD_GUIDE.md

 These tasks will:
 - Automatically detect connected Android devices
 - Show a device selector if multiple devices are connected
+- Allow you to **install on a specific device OR all connected devices at once**
 - Build the AAB file
 - Convert to APK using bundletool
-- Install on the selected device
+- Install on the selected device(s)
+- Launch the app on each device

 ## Prerequisites